EmilioBarradas/tiktok-app-api/README.md

 console.log(userInfo.followingCount, userInfo.followerCount, userInfo.likeCount);
 ```

-Now, let's get the user's lastest videos:
+Now, let's get the user's uploaded videos:

 See [VideoInfo](#videoinfo) for a definition of the VideoInfo object.
-May throw an error in certain situations, see [here](../c316a7cd2500e6242f22ec0d35bc145160db292c/lib/app.ts#L88).
+May throw an error in certain situations, see [here](../d04bef26f85b1b0ad5551c23bc6f7056a6242a7e/lib/app.ts#L87).

 ```javascript
 const iterator = tiktokApp.getUploadedVideos(user);